smucclaw/eu-ai-act/act.md

 ```
 3. Education and vocational training:

     a.
-AI systems intended to be used [to ]{.ul} determ[ine]{.ul} access, admission or to assign natural persons to educational and vocational training institutions or programmes at all levels;
+AI systems intended to be used to determine access, admission or to assign natural persons to educational and vocational training institutions or programmes at all levels;

     b.
 AI systems intended to be used to evaluate learning outcomes, including when those outcomes are used to steer the learning process of natural persons in educational and vocational training institutions or programmes at all levels .

 4. Employment, workers management and access to self-employment:

     a.
-AI systems intended to be used for recruitment or selection of natural persons, notably to place targeted job advertisements, [ to analyse]{.ul} [ and ]{.ul}filter job applications, and to evaluate candidates ;
+AI systems intended to be used for recruitment or selection of natural persons, notably to place targeted job advertisements, to analyse and filter job applications, and to evaluate candidates ;

     b.
-AI intended to be used to make decisions on promotion and termination of work-related contractual relationships, to allocate tasks based on individual behavior or personal traits or characteristics and to monitor and evaluat[e]{.ul} performance and behavior of persons in such relationships.
+AI intended to be used to make decisions on promotion and termination of work-related contractual relationships, to allocate tasks based on individual behavior or personal traits or characteristics and to monitor and evaluate performance and behavior of persons in such relationships.

 5. Access to and enjoyment of essential private services and essential public services and benefits: